© 2012 Mark Macy

 Troubles began when the savage side began to override the noble side.
 For one thing, the Titans apparently became preoccupied by sex.
 Eventually their medical genius was applied less to holistic human well-being, and more to refining the reproductive organs… their own as well as those of the Cro-Magnons.
 There developed an obsession with human emotions and sexual passion… which is apparently why ancient legends often center around powerful bad boys gone wild—gods battling gods, having sex with Cro-Magnon women, squabbling over territory….

 They also developed a fascination for strange interspecies hybrids, transplanting a human head on the body of a lion or cow, for example.

 The Atlanteans became curious about and careless with Earth’s elements.
-They conducted hydrogen fusion experiments, triggering chain reactions that caused a series of geologic upheavals.
+They probably conducted hydrogen fusion experiments, as well as channeling powerful spiritual energies into the material world, triggering chain reactions that caused a series of geologic upheavals.
 The first occurred some 16,000 years ago.
 The second one—some 10,000 years ago—destroyed most of Atlantis, causing the bulk of the continent to sink hundreds of feet below sea level.
 As the mud and debris settled over the decades, the Atlantic Ocean came to be.